Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets vs. Suns: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Denver Nuggets are 4.5-point favorites heading into Game 2 of the second round of the NBA Playoffs against the Phoenix Suns at Ball Arena on Monday, starting at 10:00 PM ET on TNT.
-The Nuggets hold a 1-0 lead in the series.
-The matchup's over/under is 228.5.
+The Phoenix Suns are 4.5-point favorites heading into Game 3 of the second round of the NBA Playoffs against the Denver Nuggets at Footprint Center on Friday, starting at 10:00 PM ET on ESPN.
+The Nuggets lead the series 2-0.
+The matchup has an over/under set at 224.5 points.

 Nuggets vs. Suns Odds & Info